Two Rivers Sand, Gravel & Reservoir Project

 Mining Permit Process

 Permitting is a multifaceted process involving federal, state and local authorities.
 The Colorado Division of Reclamation, Mining and Safety (DRMS) is the lead state agency for issuing mining and reclamation permits and for enforcing acts and regulations.
-The Minerals Program of DRMS (Colorado DRMS) is responsible for the implementation of the Colorado Land Reclamation Act for the Extraction of Construction Materials—The Two Rivers Sand, Gravel and Reservoir project falls under this category.
+The Minerals Program of DRMS (Colorado DRMS) is responsible for the implementation of the Colorado Land Reclamation Act for the Extraction of Construction Materials—the Two Rivers Sand, Gravel and Reservoir project falls under this category.

 The Minerals Program seeks to foster and encourage the orderly development of the state’s natural resources while requiring those persons involved in extraction operations to reclaim the affected land so that it may be put to a use beneficial to the people of Colorado.
 The program works towards conserving natural resources, aiding in the protection of wildlife and aquatic resources, establishing agricultural, recreational, residential and industrial sites, and protecting and promoting the health, safety and general welfare of the people of Colorado.